shanole/moodcloud/README.md

   - [x] Change timespans
   - [x] Modal on hover
 - [x] Routing and landing page
-- [x] authentication / authorization --FINISH BY 10/2
+- [x] authentication / authorization
   - [x] may need to change firestore db structure, esp for KEYWORDS -- all entries should have a userId assc w them; keywords may need to be nested in a user document
   - [x] redirecting when logging in not working
   - [x] security rules